 The AcademicsFaculty Director: The program is led by Dr. Xela Batchelder, who has over 20 years of experience as a venue manager, producer and researcher at the Edinburgh Festival Fringe.

--Required course: EAM 465: Structures of the Edinburgh Fringe 3 credits will be registered in students' fall term registration.
+Credit: Students will receive credit for EAM 465: Structures of the Edinburgh Fringe 3 credits which will be registered as part of students' fall term course load.

-*Students iseeking summer term credit should talk with Dr. Batchelder.
+*Students seeking summer term credit should talk with Dr. Batchelder.

-*Early departure may be considered for co-op and graduate students when nessary, at the approval of Dr. Batchelder.
+*Early departure may be considered for co-op and graduate students when necessary, at the approval of Dr. Batchelder.

 Freshmen applicants will be abroad during their vacation summer term.
 EAM and MIP majors in sophomores or junior year must obtain approval from their summer term co-op employer to participate in the program.